 From Eviction & Foreclosure

 The Massachusetts moratorium on evictions ended in October, 2020.
-But, the CDC moratorium may stop your landlord from eviction you through the end of 2020.
+But, the CDC moratorium may stop your landlord from evicting you through March 31, 2021.
 See COVID-19 and Housing and Eviction Court Update

 From Debt Collection